HicResearch/TREEHOOSE/src/data_lake/README.md

 There are 5 S3 buckets created:

 1. TRE Source Bucket
-    * Stores the input datasets for research activities
+    * Can store input datasets for research activities
-    * Attached to SWB as a registered data study made available in compute workspaces for research activities
+    * Can be attached to SWB as a registered data study
+    * Can be used in data transformation pipelines to manage e.g. sensitive datasets

 1. TRE Target Bucket
     * Stores the approved egressed data from research activities
-    * Accessed by the Egress Addon web application
+    * Used by the Egress Addon web application

 1. TRE Analyst Bucket
+    * A data analyst can run queries using Amazon Athena on the data and store query results here

 1. TRE Lake Admin Bucket
+    * A data lake administrator can run queries using Amazon Athena on the data and store query results here

 1. TRE Access Logs Bucket
     * S3 access logging destination for the other buckets